Boundaries are part of self-care. They are healthy, normal and necessary.

 7. Practice Makes Perfect

 Developing and maintaining your invisible line is to develop a new habit.
-Start small with an issues that doesn’t feel too important to you and then move on to a more challenging issue.
+You can start small with an issues that doesn’t feel too important to you and then move on to a more challenging issue.
 Practice makes perfect.

 8. Use Discernment